I-N-T-E-R-L-U-D-E (2024)

 Introduction

 I-N-T-E-R-L-U-D-E is a (sign)painterly series of digital and physical work which explores themes of legibility and memory.
-Rooted in my fascination with the limitations of language, the project echoes the elusive feeling of memories just out of reach.
+Rooted in my fascination with the limitations of language, the project plays with the elusive feeling of memories just out of reach.

 Process